 Tuberculosis or Consumption

 Tuberculosis or consumption is very much dependent upon surface features.
-Changes in the three-dimensionality of a land surface impact its ability to exist naturally within the surrounding environment, in either an active or dormant stage, and be passed on to new victims either directly in the form of suspended moist particulates (sputum, tissue microspheres, etc.) or indirectly in the form of infected materials found in the air.
+Changes in the three-dimensional land surface impacts the ability of a disease to exist naturally within its surrounding environment, in either an active or dormant stage, and be passed on to new victims either directly in the form of suspended moist particulates (sputum, tissue microspheres, etc.) or indirectly in the form of infected materials found in the air.

 The most noticeable areas of high risk to note are Oldenburg, the Kingdom of Saxon, the are encircling about Hessen, and two small areas between Hessen and Oldenburg (the Lippewyck area).
 The following demonstrates this case distribution relative to local topographic surface features.

 Whereas typically we expect significant reductions in tuberculosis cases and the ability of these cases to remain active with higher elevations, the incidence rates alone do not demonstrate this particular climatology related medical geography feature.
 In this case, landform changes were not significant enough to cause drastic reductions in case frequencies, even in the substantially elevated Saxon area.
 The reason for increase incidence in the Saxon area is somewhat perplexing in microbiological terms.